 Another way we save fuel and time when we are planting, protecting and harvesting our crops, is by using precision technology.
 Our tractors and combine harvester are fitted with technology that uses satellites to steer the tractors in set tracks all around the farm.
 There is less overlap when we are planting, spraying or harvesting, saving fuel and time.
 We also use our technology to reduce compaction, helping protect the soil.

 Most of our wheat leaves the farm in lorries to go to mills in the South East to be made into flour for the likes of Kingsmill and Hovis.
-We keep some of our best grain and turn it into our own Strong Wholemeal Flour, and Coarse White Wheat & Barley Flour.
+We keep some of our best grain and turn it into our own Strong Stoneground Wholemeal Flour, and strong Stoneground Wheat & Barley Flour (seived flour).

 All of our rapeseed crop is pressed into Cold Pressed Rapeseed Oil, and marketed under our Pure Kent brand.
 Most of our oil goes into the catering sector.
 We are proud suppliers to COOK, the frozen food magicians!
 We love their ethical policies, and they like our farming philosophy.